vpetkar2/node-server/README.md

 Run node server <br/>
 npm start <br/> <br/>

-terminal will show you the server running link, click on that to run on browser.
+Terminal will show you the server running link, click on that to run on browser. <br/>